eryph-org/eryph-api-spec/specification/compute/README.md

-# Haipa API Spec
+# Haipa Compute API Spec

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for the Haipa Api.
+This is the AutoRest configuration file for the Haipa Compute Api.

 ---